‘Mary Tyler Moore’ Star Valerie Harper Reportedly Only Has 3 Months To Live

-It’s been a long and hard fought battle with cancer for actress Valerie Harper and it seems like it may be coming to an end sooner than anyone had originally thought.
+It’s been a long and hard-fought battle with cancer for actress Valerie Harper, and it seems like it may be coming to an end sooner than anyone had originally thought.

-The Mary Tyler Moore star’s battle with cancer started back in 2009 when doctors removed a cancerous tumor from her lung.
+The Mary Tyler Moore star’s battle with the disease started back in 2009 when doctors removed a cancerous tumor from her lung.
 According to Radar Online, she went into remission for four years, thinking that she has beaten the odds once and for all.
 But in 2013, the cancer reared its ugly head once again, spreading to Harper’s spinal cord as well as the lining of her brain.
-At the time, she was given just three months to live but she continued to beat the odds, using a pricey and experimental drug that has worked up until now.
+At the time, she was given just three months to live, but she continued to beat the odds, using a pricey and experimental drug that has worked up until now.

 A source close to the actress reveals that Valerie is going downhill rather fast, suffering from “aphasia.”
 Additionally, Valerie has lost her ability to understand or express speech.
 While she was previously living in a rehab facility, a source close to the situation shares that she was kicked out after insurance stopped covering it.
 Now, Harper’s husband, Tony Cacciotti, is caring for her at home while he waits for nurses to come and help.